 Maintaining Your Chickens

 Allow them to free-range and get some snacks by themselves – this will keep them active and happy.
-Their coop should be properly ventilated and heated when needed.
+Their coop should be properly ventilated and cooled when needed.

 Summary